There's an App for that - but should there be?

-Stress is our internal Mr Motivator; we need him so that we can get off the sofa every now and again so we can get stuff done.
+Stress is our internal Mr. Motivator; we need him so that we can get off the sofa every now and again so we can get stuff done.
 The idea of spending the whole day with Mr. Motivator, however, fills me with lycra-clad dread – and the same goes for stress.
 Once you feel overwhelmed with pressures and anxiety, you should look for ways to calm down, and maybe even try one of these apps that I’ve been condemning throughout this article!
-The point being that stress is a vital catalyst for achieving everyday tasks – as long as we can maintain it between manageable levels.
+The point is that stress is a vital catalyst for achieving everyday tasks – as long as we can maintain it between manageable levels.

 Although Not Too Much

-It’s probably worth chucking a wee disclaimer in here before work yourself up into a frenzied ball of stress and anxiety in order to be on top form in tomorrow’s early-morning meeting.
-Too much of anything is bad for you, and this applies more so with regards to negative feelings.
+It’s probably worth chucking a wee disclaimer in here before work yourself up into a frenzied ball of stress and anxiety in order to be on top form in tomorrow’s early morning meeting.
+Too much of anything is bad for you, and this applies more so with regard to negative feelings.
 If you’re so shy that you can’t express yourself, it doesn’t matter how creative you are.
 We don’t want to become so patient that we never act to do anything about it and simply wait for situations to work themselves out.
 We don’t want to become so fearful of rejection that we pack up and sequester ourselves in a monastery for the rest of our days.
 Everything exists on a scale – we shouldn’t welcome these negative experiences, but nor should we expect/aim to avoid them for the rest of our lives.